-Character education is woven into the policies and procedures of BCPS.
+Character education is woven into the policies and procedures of Broward County Public Schools.
 Responsibility, Citizenship, Kindness, Respect, Honesty, Self-Control, Tolerance, and Cooperation are the foundation of this Code of Student Conduct.

-Rights Responsibilities Students have the right to be treated with respect and honesty.
-Students have the responsibility to demonstrate the character education traits.
-Students have the responsibility to treat others with respect and honesty.
+Students have the right to be treated with respect and honesty.

 Students have the right to privacy.
-Students have the responsibility to respect the rights of others.